phetsims/geometric-optics/doc/implementation-notes.md

 Rulers change their tick marks to match the zoom level, but otherwise do not change position or size.

-Labels change their position to match the zoom level, but otherwise do not change this size.
+Labels change their position to match the zoom level, but do not change size.

 ### Query Parameters